How to Build a Bioactive Isopod Setup

 Add a Bioactive Substrate

-Good substrate often contains organic soil, decomposing wood fibres, leaf material, and mineral sources.
+A well-built substrate includes soil, decomposing wood fibres, leaf material, and mineral content to support long-term breakdown processes.

 Add Leaf Litter

-A thick layer of leaf litter helps recreate the natural forest floor environment.
+A thick layer of leaf litter helps recreate the forest floor and supports long-term colony health.

 Include Rotting Wood